-The morning of your wedding, you should be relaxed, excited, and ready to get glam—and not worrying about whether the hair and makeup appointments will be on time.
-The key to avoiding beauty-induced stress is to make sure you've got everything scheduled to a T (as well as fab stylists to make it all possible).
+On the morning of your wedding, you should be relaxed, excited, and ready to get glam—and not worrying about whether the hair and makeup appointments will be on time.
+The key to avoiding beauty-induced stress is to make sure you've got everything scheduled to a T (as well as fab artists and stylists to make it all possible).
 Does the thought of all this scheduling make you, well, stressed?
 Don't worry.
 We turned to hair and makeup pros for their tips to a seamless, easy wedding morning that might even have you ahead of schedule.

 Be Smart About the Order

 When you're deciding who goes first, make sure you're being smart about it.
 "We always tell our brides to schedule the most responsible bridesmaids earlier in the morning," says Amie Decker of Amie Decker Beauty.
 "That way your schedule isn't held up because of the one bridesmaid who is always late to everything."
 You should also consider your bridesmaids and mom's preferences.
 "Often the mother of the bride will want her services done earlier so she's available to help out before the ceremony," says Linsey Snyder Wachalter, owner of Face Time Beauty.
 "Or if a bridesmaid has young children, find out when the babysitter is arriving so she can have her hair and makeup done while someone else is watching the little ones."

 ...But Don't Give Your Bridal Party Too Much Say

 "No one wants to be the first appointment," says Christy Ogden, owner of Divine Beauty Artists.
 "Everyone is worried about their hair and makeup lasting throughout the day, so I always remind my clients that, even if you're the very first appointment, you'll be touched up at the end so you look fresh as you walk out the door."